AFM-SPM/TopoStats/docs/installation.md

 - You wish to try out new features that have been developed since the last release (if you find problems please create an [issue](https://github.com/AFM-SPM/TopoStats/issues)).
 - If you have found an issue in a released version and want to see if it has been fixed in the unreleased version.
-- If you wish to develop and extend TopoStats with new features yourself.
+- If you wish to contribute to the development and extend TopoStats with new features.

 There are two options to install from GitHub, which you use will depend on what you want to do.

-1. Using PyPI to install directly.
+1. **Using PyPI to install directly** - use this option if you have no intention of modifying code.
-2. Clone the repository and install from there.
+2. **Clone the repository and install from there** - use this option if you wish to modify code and make contributions.

-If all you want to do is use the development version of TopoStats then you can use option 1.
-If you wish to change the underlying code you should use option 2.

 #### Installing from GitHub using PyPI